 - Resistive humidity sensor: The relative humidity sensor measures the electrical impedance of atoms by utilizing ions.

-Applications of humidity sensor
+Applications of humidity sensor in iot development

 - Soil Quality Monitoring system